nickywijaya/test/doc/interface.md

 ## Rule of Thumb

-- A method should only take 2 parameters **at most**.
+- A method that more likely will call any dependency should only take 2 parameters **at most**.
 The first parameter is always context.
 The second parameter is well-defined main data.
 Term "should only 2 ... at most" means that it is allowed to have less than 2.
 - A method should only return 2 values **at most**.
 The first return value is a well-defined data.
 The second parameter is error.
 Term "should only 2 ... at most" means that it is allowed to have less than 2.
 - A method should return error as the last return value unless there is a condition that error will never occur.
-- The `DatabaseInterface` above already implements these rule of thumbs.
+- The `Database` above already implements these rule of thumbs.

 ## Tips